-- Make a habit of frequently checking and updating your to do’s and plan
+- Make a habit of frequently checking and updating your to-do’s and plan

 The trick is that you have to choose a tool or two and make them work for you.
 And remember there is nothing wrong with using an old-fashioned notebook.
 The trick is it needs to be one notebook with sections for various tasks and plans.
 Speaking of notebooks, if you are a fan of technology, Evernote is an excellent notebook-based organizing system.
 With a desktop version plus an app and automatic sync, it really works very well.
-Before you download any tool, please go to YouTube and watch an introductory video to be sure it’s the right system for you!
+Before you download any tool, please watch an introductory video to be sure it’s the right system for you!

 In my opinion, one of the main problems we all have when trying to accomplish our tasks is distractions.
 We stop and check email and respond to instant messaging.
 And then, heaven forbid, we go to social media sites and get completely lost.
 If you fall prey to any of these time bandits, try a tool called Rescue Time.
 It runs in the background on your device and you can set it so that it alerts you if you spend too much time in any of those places.
 Now that is a helpful tool.